morewings/next-card/README.md

 - `background`: Select a background style.
 There are 12 different styles available: fresh, strict, bold, gradient, rainbow, rastafari, sunset, elegant, selenium, evening, optimistic, mesh.
 See below.

-- `cardImage`: Set the image to be used at the header of the card.

 - `gaId`: Set your Google Analytics ID to enable tracking.
 More later.

 - `shareTitle`: Localize the sharing text.